 If you have MS it is important that you know about the connection between vitamin D and your health.
 We include it as a key component of the Overcoming MS Program and we want as many people to benefit from this information as possible.
 This is because research has shown that people with MS have lower levels of vitamin D, that vitamin D levels are lower during MS relapses, and that higher vitamin D levels are associated with reduced MS activity.

 The Benefits of Vitamin D for MS

 - Delaying the time it can take from relapsing remitting MS to the secondary progressive phase

 - Regulation of the immune system

 OMS recommends that your vitamin D level should be between 150 - 225 nmol/L (60 - 90 ng/mL in the USA).

 OMS recommends that people with MS may need to take a daily vitamin D3 supplement, depending on the amount of sun they receive.
 For those with low levels at first testing, a one-off high dose of vitamin D (such as 600,000 IU), prescribed by a doctor, is recommended and considered to be safe.

 The Coimbra Protocol is a high dose vitamin D treatment that was first discovered by Dr Cicero Galli Coimbra, a professor of Neurology at the Federal University of São Paulo, Brazil.

-The dosage of vitamin D is high because people with autoimmune disorders such as MS require higher levels of vitamin D to overcome the resistance to vitamin D that MS will be maintaining.
-Taking high doses of vitamin D allows the cells and tissues of the body to function optimally.
+It is suggested that the dosage of vitamin D is so high because people with autoimmune disorders such as MS may require higher levels of vitamin D to overcome the resistance to vitamin D that MS can be maintaining.

 Coimbra Protocol Side Effects